Carpenter Body Company: Crown by Carpenter (1996–99)

-At the new location, Carpenter had the advantage of an established team.
-Both the leadership and workforce based at Richmond included a number of veterans of the former Wayne operations.
-As such, they brought considerable experience and knowledge of the plant and industry to the effort.
+The same year, Carpenter leased the former facilities of Wayne Corporation (closed in 1992), moving company operations to Richmond, Indiana.
+Along with restarting a larger, more advanced facility, the company inherited the leadership and workforce of the former Wayne operations, bringing considerable experience and knowledge of the plant and industry to the effort.
+The Crown Classic inherited some parts from the Wayne Lifeguard, including its windshield, entry door, and driver's switch panel.
+Carpenter made several structural changes to the body, including a new roof design with single-piece roof bows and two sets of full-length rub rails.
 In adapting to the equipment at the Richmond plant, a change to the techniques of welding the roof joints from the procedures used before at Mitchell would later prove vital in excluding Crown by Carpenter products from containing a crucial structural flaw.
 That situation was not envisioned by anyone then and would only become an issue nearly a decade in the future.